sackn/diffeq/series.md

 ##

-This should be pretty intuitive if the terms you add don't become zero you will keep eventaully reach some sort infinity.
-Infinately adding 100, -1, or 0.0001 will all end up in a series that doesn't converge to a single.
-The only way for a series to converge is if the amount of value you add onto the series becomes zero and thus prevents the series from changing at some point.
+This should be pretty intuitive; if the terms you add don't become zero, you will eventually reach some sort of infinity.
+Infinitely adding 100, -1, or 0.0001 will all end up in a series that doesn't converge to a single.
+The only way for a series to converge is if the amount of value you add to the series becomes zero, which prevents the series from changing at some point.

-As mentioned previously it is key to know that a series whos terms converge to zero, does not instantly make in convergent.
-When the limit is zero the nth term test is considered indeterminate.
-We are also considering what happens to the terms as they approach inifnity so like most convergence/divergence tests the starting index of the series doesn't matter at all.
+As mentioned previously, it is key to know that a series whose terms converge to zero does not instantly become convergent.
+When the limit is zero, the nth-term test is considered indeterminate.
+We are also considering what happens to the terms as they approach infinity, so like most convergence and divergence tests, the starting index of the series doesn't matter at all.

 ##